 Do I Need a Preamp for My Turntable?

-As we enter the mid-range and high-end turntable categories (more expensive), turntables with built-in preamps are not very common.
+When we enter the audiophile and high-end turntable categories, turntables with built-in preamps are not very common.
+In this price range, we mostly find purist turntables that don’t include a phono preamp.

 Below is a table that shows some of today’s most popular affordable turntables and whether they have a built-in preamp or not.